 Only the Nike athletic shoe wizards (and, undoubtedly, some industrial spies in the sneaker plants) know what surprises are coming next.
 A picture of what turned out to be the Air Jordan 14 arrived in my E-mail in June 1998, about six months before the introduction of the shoe.
 Fall 1998 brought some real surprises, including the Women's Jordan.

 Nike has brought out a number of shoes since in the JUMPMAN product line, as well as the Air Jordan 15 through the Air Jordan 21.

 ONE ABSOLUTELY AWFUL LOOKING DUCK HUNTING BOOT SNEAKER!

-The red and black version would likely scare the ducks away, but it didn't scare away many teenagers (either male or female) around Houston.
+The red and black colorway would likely scare the ducks away, but it didn't scare away many teenagers (either male or female) around Houston.
 It came out in fall 1996, at $140 ($15 more than the year before).